SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

   1. Add the following determination to your behavior definition **ZR_ONLINESHOP_###** (in the **Project Explorer** under **Core Data Services** -> **Behavior Definitions**)

   <pre lang="ABAP">
-  determination CalculateOrderID on modify { create; }
+  determination CalculateOrderID on save { create; }
   </pre>